DataDog/integrations-extras/1e/README.md

 Integrating Datadog with 1E enables IT administrators to:

-- View device data and related information in one place in Datadog
+- View device data and related information in one place in Datadog.
-- View Digital Employee Experience (DEX) score and related information
+- View Digital Employee Experience (DEX) score and related information.
 - Build a customizable dashboard inside Datadog for customer specific insights.

 ## Setup